tarwn/lessthandot-hugo/blogs/content/posts/2014-12-01-using-selenium-for-view-testing-with-knockout-and-requirejs.md

 All of the code for the site is located here: [github: tarwn/Blog_RequireJSandSelenium &#8211; /SampleWebSite][10]

 <div style="background-color: #FFFFBB; padding: 1em; margin: .25em 1em">
   If you have not used <a href="http://requirejs.org/" title="RequireJS">RequireJS</a>, the top part of the javascript file may look confusing. define() is used to define all the dependencies I need for the script and a method that accepts those dependencies for us in the scope of that script.
-When someone in turn asks for an IndexViewModel (or more appropriately: /app/indexViewModel), they will get back this constructor, fully wired with all of it&#8217;s dependencies.
+When someone in turn asks for an IndexViewModel (or more appropriately: /app/indexViewModel), they will get back this constructor, fully wired with all of it's dependencies.
 RequireJS ensures dependencies are loaded in the right order, keeps the global window scope clean, and allows us to mock out those dependencies using tools like <a href="https://github.com/iammerrick/Squire.js/" title="Squire.js on github">Squire.js</a>.
 </div>

-Let&#8217;s get testing!
+Let's get testing!

 ## Testing with Selenium &#8211; times 8!